Ipseeta/solidityresources.com/index.md

 # Solidity & Smart-Contract Resources

-When you think of Ethereum, you probably come across the term smart-contracts.
-The high-level language to implement smart contracts is Solidity.
-It was influenced by C++, Python and JavaScript and is designed to target the Ethereum Virtual Machine (EVM).

-❤️ represents personal favourite.
+A detailed list of resources to read/practise solidity and smart contracts.

 💡 If you want to add more!
 [Send a PR](https://github.com/Ipseeta/solidityresources.com).

+❤️ represents personal favourite

 ## Wallets
 You want to start by getting yourself set up with a wallet.
 You have a number of choices: